14/04/2025 186comments | Jump to last

 32 Posted 15/04/2025 at 10:00:31

-As on another thread Bill, it's not dislike of the man.
+As on another thread, Bill, it's not dislike of the man.
 Hardly any of us know him or have met him.
 And no-one wants him to fail, it's just that many don't see him as the future.

 I once used the fail accusation to a poster over Ancelotti, regretted it and apologised.

-Garner is a good player Dave.
+Garner is a good player, Dave.
 I've always been underrated, but I know what you meant, McNeil is too.

 I forgot to mention Amorim in response to Martin's earlier post.
-Yes, possibly out of his depth too, but then, like the last several Everton manager, he's surrounded by a pantomime running the show.
+Yes, possibly out of his depth too, but then, like the last several Everton managers, he's surrounded by a pantomime running the show.

 Jerome Shields